We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 • Weather conditions monitored: Wind speed, temperature, barometric pressure, humidity, dew point, windchill, heat index

-• Measures temperature, humidity, and wind speed for accurate and comprehensive weather tracking
+• Measures temperature, humidity, and wind speed

-• Easy-to-read digital display for quick weather updates at a glance
+• Easy-to-read digital display for quick weather updates

-• Durable and weather-resistant design for long-lasting performance
+• Durable, weather-resistant design for long-lasting performance

 Invest in a large pack of AA batteries because the weather station takes four, and the display unit uses two, which are not included.
 We found the color display easy to read, providing a clear overview of the current weather conditions and a forecast based on internal barometric pressure readings.
+This is a self-calibrating unit, but for the sensor to communicate with the base display, we had to set interior switches in the sensor and the display to the same setting.
+We tried all three settings, with consistent signal strength across switches A, B, or C.

-We could get readings between the display and the sensor up to 250 feet apart.
-Any farther than that, and the numbers disappeared from the display.
 All in all, this is a nice little weather station—a midrange model for someone who wants accurate readings but isn’t interested in a Wi-Fi model.
 The only downside for us was the lack of rainfall readings.
-Those who live in a dry climate might not even miss that feature.

 Get the AcuRite Notos home weather station at Amazon, The Home Depot, Blain’s Farm & Fleet, Tractor Supply Co., or AcuRite.